Partner4Work

 How are youth placed in specific jobs?

-Once a youth is matched with their Provider (employer) the Provider will work with the participant on their specific job placement.
-Any questions about a specific job placement should be directed to the Provider (employer.)
+Once a youth is matched with their Provider, the Provider will work with the participant on their specific job placement.
+Any questions about a specific job placement should be directed to the Provider.

 What if I want to work at a specific worksite?

 We cannot guarantee employment to any applicant nor a job placement at a specific worksite.
-If an applicant and worksite wish to be matched, the worksite must notify the employer (Provider) who they are partnered with by April 6.
-The Learn & Earn staff will do its best to honor this request, but cannot guarantee this placement.
+If an applicant and worksite wish to be matched, the worksite must notify the Provider who they are partnered with by April 6.
+The Learn & Earn staff will do its best to honor this request but cannot guarantee this placement.

-Once the 6-week work period is over there are many opportunities to look into across the Pittsburgh region.
+Once Learn & Earn is over there are many opportunities to look into across the Pittsburgh region.
 Almost all our partner organizations engage in various types of year-round programming, some with paid work experiences and some without.
-Click here to learn more about Partner4Work year-round young adult programs.
+Also, please go to connect4work.org for job opportunities for teens year round.